-Upon successful completion of each of the Automation, Electronics, Electromechanical, Robotics, PLC or PLC Technician II Programs a Certificate of Completion will be issued by University of Houston Downtown
+Upon successful completion of each of the Automation, Electronics, Electromechanical, Electric Vehicle, Robotics, PLC or PLC Technician II Programs a Certificate of Completion will be issued by University of Houston Downtown

 To receive a tuition refund, a student must provide the Distance Education Support Services Center with a written Request to Withdraw letter no later than ten business days after receiving the module materials.
 There will be a $50 administration fee charged, per module, to process the refund.

 Please note that there is no refund on the program web-based curriculum material.
 Please also note that the textbook cannot be returned for a refund.